Quarantine — coronavirus (COVID-19)

 If you have been directed to quarantine by a public health official, you must stay at the address stated on your quarantine direction for 14 days, or the date specified on the direction.

-Anyone arriving from overseas or from a declared COVID-19 hotspot will be directed to quarantine in government arranged accommodation.
+Anyone arriving from overseas (excluding travel on a quarantine free flight from a safe travel zone country) or from a declared COVID-19 hotspot will be directed to quarantine in government arranged accommodation.
 You will be required to pay a quarantine fee.

 You will need to stay at a government arranged hotel for 14 days unless you have received an exemption, which is rare.